 Housebreaking Your Puppy

-By Gerry Flannigan DVM
+A Behavioral Approach By Gerry Flannigan DVM

 Housebreaking a puppy, when done correctly, should take no longer than 7 days.
 Understanding "when", "where" and "why" a puppy eliminates will avoid potential mistakes.
 Dogs are creatures of habit therefore a strict schedule will make housebreaking much easier.
 Just like a child, a puppy should not have the run of the house.
 Keep the puppy in sight at all times or alternatively in his crate.
 I see a crate as the doggy equivalent of a child's playpen.